64kramsystem/personal_notes/linux_system.md

 ar -vx $package.deb
 tar xvf data.tar.gz

-# Find which package a file belongs to
+# Find which package a file in the filesystem belongs to
 #
 dpkg -S $file

+# Find which packages include a file with the given name (no need for path).
+This is not a preinstalled tool.
+# Require its case to be refreshed `apt-file cache`.
+#
+apt-file search $filename
 ```

 Useful generic snippets: